jakumin/Photosynthesis_quantum-simulation_code/README.md

 # Photosynthesis_quantum-simulation_code
-Code used in the quantum simulation of photosynthesis at the Physics Engineering Master's dissertation, in University of Minho, by José Diogo Guimarães.
+Commented code used in the quantum simulation of photosynthesis at the Physics Engineering Master's dissertation, in University of Minho, by José Diogo Guimarães.

 Files: